coderstar1234/ecoportal/README.md

 - This prevents any anonymous person to enter the system and mishandle the records.
 It is better than the manual methods as they do not have any security measures of who can access the system and who cannot.

-the student information management system is a management information system for education establishments to manage student data.
+- The student information management system is a management information system for education establishments to manage student data.

 Department can also able to differentiate the assignment into various categories like quizzes, essays, or report writing.
 This helps in making the studies more vibrant for the students.
 This module is one of the essential parts of the system as this will act as the official document of